If you don't already have a database named "library", then make sure to run

 Let's look at each relationship and how to create them in SQL.

-A one-to-one relationship between two entity exists when a particular entity instance exists in one table, and it can have only one associated entity instance in another table.
+A one-to-one relationship between two entities exists when a particular entity instance exists in one table, and it can have only one associated entity instance in another table.

 Example: A user has only one address, and an address belongs to only one user.